benedikt-schesch/AST-Merging-Evaluation/README.md

 branch, run `make small-test` in the main branch (which should succeed) and also in your branch, and investigate the differences.

+#### Updatinge the goal files

+If you make a change to the mergers that changes merge results, you need to update the goal files or else reproducibility checks will fail.

 ### Load the stored cache

 To decompress the cache run `make decompress-cache`.
 This is done automatically in `run_combined.sh` if `cache/` does not exist.